nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 Recall that we calculated the kmer distribution using only the first pairs, so only use numbers for the first fastq file.
 Record the calculated genome size.

+The actual length of the Staph aureus genome is around 3 million bp.
+How close were you?

 ## 6. Assemble reads with minia

 Now we are ready to start assembling our reads.
 Unfortunately, while `SOAPdenovo2` is still a widely